Skip to main content

 note

-Here, fetch-cloudflare-api-token.sh is a script that fetches the CloudFlare API token from a secret store and prints it to stdout.
+In this context, fetch-cloudflare-api-token.sh is a script designed to retrieve the Cloudflare API token from a secret store and output it to stdout.

-You can use whatever you like to fetch the secret, as long as it prints the secret to stdout.
+You are free to use any method to fetch the secret, provided it outputs the value to stdout.

-Two simple examples of how you might fetch the secret are:
+Here are two straightforward examples of how you might fetch the secret:

 1. Using aws secretsmanager: